alinemayworm/worldstats/README.md

 ## Extras and improvements I'd like to add

-This application was developed in very short time in order to be presented to you :)
+This application was developed in very short time.
 So, some things were left to a second plan.
 But here are some things I'd like to improve / add soon:

--Error page and error handling, as life is not only happy paths.

 -Remove google maps and add open library map instead

 -Some extra animations to make the transitions smoother

+-Improve design, routing, loading and error handling

+-Create a chart factory in order to reuse code

 -Create a node server to stop relying on Rest Countries API and have my own API, so it is possible not only see readonly data, but also create new imaginary countries :)